lydienduvent/Works/Literature/Awakening.md

 unblemished skin beneath as it flowed loosely past Her hips
 and down Her slender legs.
 Though She looked the other way,
 I could see the silhouette of Her face cast against the
-moon through the window, it was clear and warm and focused,
+moon through the window; it was clear and warm and focused,
 framed by Her flaxen hair, smooth and without flaw.

 She paid me no mind, for Her focus lay elsewhere; on a